Kora07/Ecommerce-Follow-Along/README.md

 - Created a placeorder button inside the cart page which navigates to select address page when clicked.
 - Created a select address page that displays all the available addresses and an option to select one address.
 - Created a backend endpoint that will send the addresses of the user.

+---

+### Milestone 24
+Created an order confirmation page, which
+- Display all the products that were in cart
+- Displays the address the user selects to deliver to
+- Displays the total value of the cart
+- Has a Confirm Order button